HanseLopez99/HanseLopez99/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hanselopez99&label=Profile%20views&color=0e75b6&style=flat" alt="hanselopez99" /> </p>

 I am currently a computer science engineering student at Universidad del Valle de Guatemala (UVG).
 I have created and designed web applications such as VOD streaming platforms for LG, Tizen (Samsung) and Vizio smart TVs using ReactJS.
 I also have experience developing Rest API web services with nodeJS and express, to later implement them in whatsapp and facebook chatbots to meet the needs of different companies.
 I have worked on some projects using the PERN stack (PostgresSQL, Express, ReactJs and NodeJS) and using agile software development methodologies.
-I have taken some preparation courses for CISCO certifications at KINAL.
 Something interesting that I have done is create some 3D and 2D videogames at my university using Unity and some Android apps using kotlin.

 # Programming Languages and Technologies